quangnh-ai/BTS/README.md

 docker compose -f {name-to-file-compose-file}.yaml -f -d
 ```
   - Create a bucket in minio to store our data (name it datalake)
-  - Check and create folder "dag" in "workspace" folder if it not exists
+  - Check and create folder `dag` in `workspace` folder if it not exists
   - Install jar files needed for our spark project

 ## Information and accout of the platform